 Then do a search for NYC Daybook or NYC and Daybook and you should find it.

 Hundreds of thousands of online images of paintings, sculptures, architecture and other works of art.
 Remote Users: Must Make Personal Account on Campus before trying remote access.
 After signing in with your AccessIT ID, sign in again with personal account username and password.
 Must disable your browser’s pop-up blocker.
-NEW PLATFORM JULY 2017!
-CLICK HERE FOR UPDATES.
+NEW Personal Collections feature.
+CLICK HERE FOR INFORMATION.

 Worldwide index of books, journal articles, reviews and essays in all fields of religion with many links to full text.
 Includes all ATLASerials® (ATLAS®) titles and content previously available in the ATLA Catholic Periodical and Literature Index® (ATLA CPLI®).
 This database is produced by the American Theological Library Association.